Home - Bookapy Book Preview

 “Oh yes, but they aren’t actively seeking out any troublemakers,” Erren replied with a thin smile.

-“These shadows seem to be more than a nuisance,” Darras noted thoughtfully.
+“These shadows seem more than a nuisance,” Darras noted thoughtfully.

-“To me they are, though I’m not the one who will be going toe-to-toe with them.”
+“They are, though I’m not the one who will go toe to toe with them.”

 “Not that I know of, though they do appear to work to a similar rationale.”

 In all this, Erren took him around her home, showing off in a sense, though he had to admit he was impressed.
 It was both beautiful and aesthetically pleasing to the eye.
-He also realised she’d given him some knowledge as to what was what and how to use it… including the toilet, as the Ostari commoners of the Republic used long drop privies… when they used them at all.
+He also realised she’d given him some knowledge about what was what and how to use it… including the toilet, as the Ostari commoners of the Republic used long drop privies… when they used them at all.
 Soldiers often enough just dug and used a pit when in camp, even the women.
-Night soil collection was known to happen in the cities and towns, but he wasn’t personally that knowledgeable of it.
+Night soil collection was known to happen in the cities and towns, but he wasn’t personally knowledgeable.

 He was amazed at her bathing area.
 It was huge, kept to a decent temperature and was self-cleaning.
-The garden area was beautiful too, full of vivid colours, soft, gentle on the feet with grass and wonderfully scented too.
+The garden was beautiful too, full of vivid colours, soft, gentle on the feet with grass and wonderfully scented.

 “So, you created all this to accommodate your… human body?”
 Darras asked.

-“In a sense, I actually created it for us,” she replied.
+“In a sense, I created it for us,” she replied.

 “Us?”